mooseyscountrygarden.com » Rose Garden« New Zealand Roses | Modern Shrub Roses »

 Honorine de Brabant Striped RoseHonorine de Brabant Striped Rose...

-My favorite striped rose is Honorine de Brabant.
-She started life unfairly squashed into the shady JAM garden, rudely kept in place by a wooden cage.
-Now she is much happier in the sunny Dog-Path Garden over the water race.
+One of my favorite striped roses is the old-fashioned shrub rose Honorine de Brabant.
+She started life unfairly squashed into a shady garden, rudely kept in place by a wooden cage.
+Now she enjoys sunnier times in the Dog-Path Garden over the water race.

 Complicata RoseComplicata Rose...

 Complicata is a once-flowering old-fashioned rose I grow in the messy garden in front of my (equally messy) glass-house.
-It's a rose that likes to spread out - a well behaved scramble sets its large single pink flowers off nicely.
+It's a rose that likes to spread out over other plants.
+A well behaved scramble sets its large single pink flowers off nicely.

 The soft apricot rose Crepuscule contributes so much to a garden - it’s thornless, and the new growth is clean and reddish in colour, so there’s no desperate need to dead-head it.

-Mutabilis is never a neat manicured rose, and its flowers seem to have been scattered over the bush, all in different states of growth or decay.
+Mutabilis can never claim to be a neat, manicured rose.
+Its flowers are scattered over the bush, facing different directions, all in different states of growth or decay.
 They remind me of a swarm of butterflies resting between flights.